 - Email List Building

 …and many other things.
 You have to understand the whole picture, not just the fun stuff.
-You don’t have to be an expert in every topic but you do have to have a basic knowledge of everything.
+You don’t have to be an expert on every topic but you do have to have a basic knowledge of everything.

 The filmmakers who succeed in the long term educated themselves on ALL the aspects of the creative and business sides of filmmaking.
-James Cameron, Chris Nolan and David Fincher didn’t just wake up and start making amazing and game changing films, they studied everyday and added new tools in the tool box.
+James Cameron, Chris Nolan, and David Fincher didn’t just wake up and start making amazing and game-changing films, they studied every day and added new tools in the toolbox.

 The skills that put food on my table today weren’t learned in a film school, I learned them by constantly reading books, taking online courses or listening to audiobooks/podcasts.

-Step #3 – Show Up Everyday
+Step #3 – Show Up Every day

 “90% of success is just showing up.” – Woody Allen

 The more tools you can put in your toolbox the more dangerous and successful a filmmaker you will become.
-Doing something small everyday will lead to great things.
-The Rock didn’t become the highest paid actor in the world over night.
+Doing something small every day will lead to great things.
+The Rock didn’t become the highest-paid actor in the world overnight.
 It took decades of work and hustle.
 Little by little.
 Be Consistent!

-Step #4 – Learn Branding, Audience Building and Marketing
+Step #4 – Learn Branding, Audience Building, and Marketing

 If you do not learn these three things Branding, Audience Building and Marketing you will not make a living as an indie filmmaker selling your films or products online.
-Marketing is not a horrible thing, without it you would not know about some of your favorite products or services.
+Marketing is not a horrible thing, without it, you would not know about some of your favorite products or services.

 As a filmmaker living in the world today these three subjects have to be in your toolbox.
-I’ll be going into much deeper depth on each of these subjects in the future.
+I’ll be going into a much deeper depth on each of these subjects in the future.
 They are large and vast topics but understand you need to know and use them in your filmmaking.

-Step #5 – Become a Entrepreneur
+Step #5 – Become an Entrepreneur

-A filmmaker today that is trying to self distribute or sell their films or products online and that doesn’t consider him or herself an entrepreneur is not going to make it.
+A filmmaker today that is trying to self-distribute or sell their films or products online and that doesn’t consider him or herself an entrepreneur is not going to make it.

 Whether you like it or not, when you make a film and your goal is to make money with it then you are an entrepreneur.
 How skilled you are as an entrepreneur is entirely different.
 You are making a product to sell to a customer.
-If you don’t frame you ideas of the film as it is a product to be sold then I hate to tell you but that might be the last time you make a product like that.
+If you don’t frame your ideas of the film as it is a product to be sold then I hate to tell you but that might be the last time you make a product like that.
 Think Shark Tank.